swacksoc/discord-bots-session/README.md

      - You first define the "scope" of the bot, for this you just need "Bot"
      - You must then define what the bot needs access to.
 For this basic one, it simply needs "Read Messages/View Channels" and "Send Messages"
      - After you ticked all the boxes, copy the url from the "Generated URL" field, and save it.

+  6. Go to bot and scroll to "Privlidged Gateway Intents".
+Tick all the boxes there.
+This will allow the bot to function as an unverified bot.
+Remember to save your changes!
-  6. Send the generated URL above to SatanicWomble#9932 (me), I will then notify you when I've added the bot.
+  7. Send the generated URL above to SatanicWomble#9932 (me), I will then notify you when I've added the bot.
 You should see the bot in the right pane of the `#sandbox` text channel.

 ## Setting up your environment